publicJorn/issue-eslint-import-resolver-typescript/README.md

 However, eslint-import-resovler-typescript does not seem to evaluate it.
 ![eslint error](./docs/eslint-error.png)

 Note that when specificly including all `tsconfig.*.json` files as `projects` it does work.
+(Uncomment line 14 in `eslint.config.js` to see the issue disappear).
 But this is not ideal when creating a shared config.